 Laelia autumnalis Lindl.
-1831 SUBGENUS Laelia SECTION Podolaelia Schlechter Photo courtesy of © Lourens Grobler
+1831 SUBGENUS Laelia SECTION Podolaelia Schlechter Photo by © Lourens Grobler

 Plant and Flowers in situ as a lithophyte, central Mexico